CollectionBuilder/collectionbuilder-csv/docs/rake_tasks.md

 Adding a "Rakefile" allows you to add commands to automate repetitive tasks.

 CollectionBuilder-CSV provides a "Rakefile" with tasks to help set up and deploy your digital collection.
-This allows you to run `rake` commands inside this repository:
+This allows you to run `rake` commands inside this repository. the use of each task is documented in "docs/rake_tasks/" folder.
+The code for the individual rake tasks is contained in the folder "rakelib".

+The two most commonly used task are:

 ## deploy